diz217/Office_Automation_Toolkit/README.md

 ### Delete placeholders
 - `Deleteplaceholdertitle`: click **Deleteplaceholdertitle** to delete the empty title textboxes on each page past the active slide (including the active slide).
 If the title textbox is not empty, they won't be deleted.

+### Shape Gridding helpers
+- `FineGridding`: select shapes and click **FindGridding** to automatically detect the closest grid by which the shapes appear to be aligned, and apply such fine tuning to keep constant x and y separations between shapes.
+  - The separation is counted by position .left and .top, not by the center of the shape or other options.
 ---

 ## Development